Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     room:X, //Room number that this entity is in.
 Default = room number of whoever is @s on function call, if absent = 0.

     //Ghosts
-    spawn:1b, //How this ghost spawns: 0b = 3 second wait before it can spawn, 1b = forced spawn, 2b = can spawn immediately if under the correct conditions.
-Initial spawn only.
+    spawn:1b, //How this ghost spawns: 0b = 3 second wait before it can spawn, 1b = forced initial spawn, 2b = initially can spawn immediately if under the correct conditions.
+3b = initial hiding in furniture, not spawned by player facing.
+4b = forced spawn only (initially and subquentially), only a direct spawn tag will spawn this ghost.
 Default = 0b. disappear_on_vanish:1b, //Whether this ghost disappears when it vanishes.
 Default = 1b for speedy spirits and 0b for everything else. appear_type:"<type>", //Ghost appear type to use, differs per ghost, see IDs in use for valid values. attack_type:"<type>", //Ghost attack type to use, differs per ghost, see IDs in use for valid values.